Ethan-Geng/WRO-Future-Engineers-2024/README.md

 Documentation l Explorer Robotics l Team French Fries
 ====
 ## Introduction
-This repository contains the engineering process of Team EAK's self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.
+This repository contains the engineering process of Team French Fries' self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.
 Included in the repository are materials used, schematics, pictures, and software.

 ## Team Members
 * Ethan Geng (EMAIL: ethan.geng7@gmail.com)